IgnaceMenace/DotFiles/README.md

 # Color chart
 The color chart html file contain all the color I use
 # Road map
+**Keep in mind that it's better to reduce the number of dependencies
+  - To prevent the usage of unmaintained code
+  - To keep a minimal installation
+  - Every lighter options with similar capabilities will be prefered **
 - Perfect the Qtile configuration
 - Red light there is a redshift [fork](https://github.com/giucam/redshift) that works on Wayland
   - Still need to see if this is a decent option since it need to be compiled etc it doesnt have a lot of users
 - A NixOS config file
-- Reduce the number of dependencies
-  - To prevent the usage of unmaintained code
-  - To keep a minimal installation
-  - Every lighter options with similar capabilities will be prefered